pconrad/MuseScore2-Plugins/README.md

 Here's a few things that typically go inside the `MuseScore` object declaration:

 * Property value pairs, such as these.
 Note that some of them, such as `onRun`, may be blocks containing JavaScript code.
+These are four properties that are nearly always present:

     ```
+    version: "2.0"
+    description: "My plugin to do awesome things"
     menuPath: "Plugins.MyAwesomePlugin"
-    version: "2.0"
     onRun: {
        console.log("Look... my plugin printed something!")
     }